Last Update: 2/4/19

 Florida Injury Lawyer and The Duty to Warn in a Slip and Fall Accident Claim

-If you have been hurt in a slip and fall accident on business property, then it’s vital that you investigate your legal rights.
-In most situations, you can expect a fight — and that the business will be very ready to claim that the accident was your fault, or that they had no duty to warn you if a dangerous condition was present.
+If you have been hurt in a slip and fall accident on business property, then it’s important to gather as much evidence as soon as possible after the accident to preserve your rights.
+That can include getting witness testimony and directing the business owner, in writing, to preserve any video footage that may show the accident.
+In most situations, you can expect to find an uncooperative business owner who will claim that the accident was your fault, or that they had no duty to warn you that a dangerous condition was present.

-A good piece of advice if you have been harmed by a slip and fall, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed by a slip and fall under these circumstances, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.